 In areas of California like ours that have better air quality, the state allows trucks that are equipped with PM filters to operate indefinitely – that is, they are not required to retire the engine or comply with the 2010 (or newer) emission standards.
-To use this option, the truck must stay in the NOx-Exempt areas of the state, and must be reported to CARB and labeled “NE” on both doors.
+To use this option, the truck must stay in the NOx-Exempt areas of the state, and must be reported annually to CARB and must be labeled “NE” on both doors.
 Our local NOx-Exempt area includes Santa Barbara, San Luis Obispo, Monterey, Santa Cruz and San Benito Counties.
 If you are replacing your older truck, using this option would allow you to replace it with a new or used truck, as long as it is equipped with a PM filter.
 According to the current Truck & Bus Regulation, NOx-Exempt vehicles can operate in NOx-Exempt areas indefinitely.
 For more information on the NOx Exempt Area Extension, see the CARB Fact Sheet: https://ww3.arb.ca.gov/msprog/onrdiesel/documents/fsnoxexempt.pdf

 Can I retrofit my old truck?